Renewing your Immigration Documents

 This image below also shows you how to proceed, once you have logged into your GCKey account, to ensure that you apply through the correct portal.
 If you are applying to extend your study permit from inside of Canada, click on “Apply to come to Canada”.
 Do not click on “applying using the IRCC Portal”, which leads you to a different portal that is meant exclusively for first-time study permit applicants from outside of Canada.

-Completing the electronic questionnaire will create your personal checklist for the application you are submitting and you should see the following on the checklist:
+Complete the electronic questionnaire and this will generate your personal checklist and forms for the application you are submitting.
+You should see the following:

-• IMM5709 (SP) Complete the form, validate and save it locally onto your computer.
-Upload the form onto your IRCC secure account.
+- IMM5709 Form: Complete the form, validate it and save it locally onto your computer.
+Upload the form onto your IRCC account.
+If you are having trouble with the form, watch this video tutorial.

-• Letter of acceptance.
-Combine the following documents into 1 pdf:
+- Combine the following documents into one single pdf:

-• Passport (scan and upload your passport, make sure you include the main page with all your information and any other pages that have entry/exit stamps)
+- Passport (Scan and upload your passport, make sure you include the main page with all your information, the page with your signature, and any other pages that have entry/exit stamps)

-(1): Unofficial transcripts: please follow the instructions listed on here Unofficial transcript request form*
+(1): For the transcript please follow the instructions listed here: Unofficial transcript request form*

 Please note that you must login to Concordia Office 365 to submit your request.
 Instructions can be found on Office 365 Education - students.

-(3): Curriculum evaluation – this request has to be done online by submitting a Degree letter request*
+(3): Curriculum evaluation (required for students entering their final year) – this request has to be done online*

 *Please note that you must login to Concordia Office 365 to submit your request.
 Instructions can be found on Office 365 Education - students.

-(4): Letter from supervisor – this letter needs to indicate the date you are expected to complete your thesis.
-The letter should confirm that you are working with your supervisor and when he/she expects you to finish your thesis.
-If the supervisor is not available then your department GPD can write this letter on their behalf.
+(4): Letter from supervisor – (for thesis-based programs only) –The letter should confirm that you have been actively working on your thesis and confirm your expected thesis defense date.
+If the supervisor is not available, then your department GPD can write the letter on their behalf.

 Once the documents* have been uploaded you will be asked to review the application, sign it electronically and submit the application with a payment of 150$.

-The important thing to keep in mind is to apply for the Study permit before it expires to maintain your student status and then upload the submission confirmation of the study permit along with the CAQ to your Student Hub.
+The important thing to keep in mind is to apply for the Study permit before it expires so that you benefit from maintained status and then upload the submission confirmation of the study permit along and the CAQ to your student center.

 Renewing your TRV as a student